 In 1862, General Grant won the first great victory of the northern States.
 This made him a national hero.
 And yet, six weeks later, Grant was arrested, stripped of his command, and had insults and curses thrown at him.
 Why was Grant arrested when he was at the height of his glory?
 Mainly because he had aroused the jealousy and envy of his superiors, men who were full of vanity and arrogance.

 What is the moral of this story?
 Every time that you are about to get worked up over some unfair criticism, remember rule No. 1:

 Never forget that unfair criticism is often a compliment in disguise.
 Tell yourself that criticism often means that you have aroused jealousy and envy.

 Do this – and criticism can’t hurt you

-Theodore Roosevelt’s niece was one of the most criticised women of her time.
+Theodore Roosevelt’s niece was one of the most criticized women of her time.
 How did she resist the onslaught of hate from her enemies?
-She explained that when she was young, and extremely shy, she went to her aunt for some advice.
+She explained that when she was young and extremely shy, she went to her aunt for some advice.
 “As long as you are confident that you are right to act the way you do, don’t worry about what people might say”, she advised her.
 And, added Eleanor Roosevelt, this little piece of advice became the cornerstone of my existence.